Gjorgji-Noveski/maze-grpo-fine-tune/README.md

 DEVICE=mps  # mps | cuda | cpu (in this project mps was used)
 ```

 Download a model into the `models` folder using the [HuggingFace CLI](https://huggingface.co/docs/huggingface_hub/en/guides/cli).
-For certain models on HuggingFace you will have to be granted models access.
+For certain models on HuggingFace you will have to be granted access to the model.

 ```bash
 hf download meta-llama/Llama-3.2-1B-Instruct --local-dir models/